top of page

 I came to realise that this way of interacting with the world can actually bring us closer together, because it no longer feels like we’re standing on opposing sides, shouting at each other.
 It feels more like we’re side by side, deciding if we should walk together or go our separate ways.

-However, one thing I had to overcome was bypassing people’s opinions, reactions and judgments.
-When I lived in survival, everything was black or white, good or bad.
-If someone did or said something bad I would judge and eliminate them from my vision.
-And I know that, for people who are experiencing similar things to what I used to, when I start to look at things more profoundly and talk more widely, it can be interpreted as agreeing, excusing.
+I understand that for people experiencing things similar to what I used to, when I begin to look at situations more deeply and speak more openly, it can sometimes be interpreted as agreeing or excusing.
 And when the issues are social, economic, war-related, injustice and so on, people are more dual, more cutthroat, therefore there is no leeway.
 And I had to understand that it does not matter.
 Other people’s judgments do not matter because I know myself and my intentions.
-What comes out from an interaction where I express my own mind is only an opportunity for me to reevaluate my own beliefs, to either reinforce or change them.
+What comes out from an interaction where I express my own mind is only an opportunity for me to reevaluate my own beliefs, to either reinforce or change them to be more in line with who I am at the core.

-42 views0 comments
+47 views0 comments

 Comments